Our favorite books for children and teens starring adventurous, sword-wielding Mighty Girls!

 In Katsa’s world, the lucky few discover a Grace, a remarkable talent for anything from dancing to swimming to poetry.
 But in Katsa’s case, her Grace is fighting — and killing.
 As the King’s niece, she is forced to use her talent on those who oppose him, but she’s not willing to be the King’s thug.
 Instead, she forms a secret Council to aid those who seek justice.
 Graces are not always what they appear to be; is it possible that Katsa can turn her seemingly destructive Grace to good use?
 Fans of this inventive fantasy debut will enjoy checking out the sequels, Fire and Bitterblue.

 Paksenarrion was born a sheepfarmer’s daughter, but her destiny is as a Paladin, a holy defender of justice and good.
 After running away to join a mercenary company, Paks discovers her calling as a swordswoman.
-As she perfects the art of battle, she also recognizes that her first commander, Duke Kieri Phelan, is the rightful king.
-Convincing the world of that, though, will be no easy task.
+As she perfects the art of battle, she also recognizes that her first commander, Duke Kieri Phelan, is the rightful king by blood.
+But in order to install him in his rightful place, Paks must convince the elves of the kingdom that he is fit to rule — and there are evil forces afoot that don't want a strong, just ruler in Lyonya.
 Paks will have to fight — and sacrifice — in order to see a good man take the throne.
 This epic fantasy story collects all three volumes of Moon’s original saga, and readers will love following Paks as she goes from being a naive teenager to a battle-hardened, righteous warrior.